Victorian Taxidermy

 bcshelduck1 [640x480].jpg

 European Shelduck by James Gardner.
-This case was originally sourced by us.
+This case was originally sourced by us and a very good example of british historical taxidermy of the victorian era.

 gardnercorn.jpg